 Our receptionists are doing an exceptional job and if they are advising you on any changes or limitations to the services we are offering please note that all changes have been decided by Dr Laura O’Flynn, Dr Martin O’Flynn & Dr Niall Breen and are reviewed regularly.
 Our staff are not acting independently.
 We are happy to take suggestions on improvements but please be patient with our receptionists at all times.

 What changes have been made to protect patients?

 Our doctors and nurses will be wearing the appropriate protective equipment for your appointment.
 Patients are paying for their appointments in advance over the phone when necessary.
-We have 2 back entrances so patients are not waiting or or walking through the corridors or hallways or the waiting room at present.
-Anyone who we are concerned may have Covid-19 is being told to stay at home, if we have a concern over their medical state they are being sent to respiratory hubs, run by the HSE so are not visiting the practice here.
+We have 2 back entrances so patients are not waiting or or walking through the corridors or hallways or the waiting room at present unless essential.
+Patients will not come into contact with other patients in the surgery.
+Anyone who we are concerned may have Covid-19 is being told to stay at home, if we have a concern over their medical state they are being sent to respiratory hubs, run by the HSE in th community so are not visiting our practice.

 What can I do to ensure the smooth running of the practice?

 - Please ensure you are on time for any appointment & advise the staff you have arrived when you get here

 - Please then wait in your car unless told otherwise